liriar/CrossVideoQA/README.md

 ## 📥 Data Access

-The full dataset (videos + QA annotations) will be released soon.
+The full benchmark will be released soon.
 Stay tuned!

 ---

 ## 📄 Citation

-If you use this dataset, please cite:
+If you use this benchmark, please cite:

 ```bibtex
 @inproceedings{anonymous2025videoforest,